Online Learning Resources

 The technology requirements for online learning courses are:

-- Frequent access to a computer that connects to the Internet.
+• Frequent access to a computer that connects to the Internet.

-- A working e-mail account that is checked regularly (and that is updated in Campus Connection).
+• A working email account that is checked regularly (and that is updated in Campus Connection).

-- Administrator access to a computer to install software (if required).
+• Administrator access to a computer to install software (if required).

 The syllabus will specify the exact requirements for a particular course.

-Resources For Staff and Faculty
+Resources For Faculty and Staff

 Information Services

 Also known as IS.
 Responsible for the university's hardware, software, network infrastructure and telecommunications systems.
-This short video provides a short overview of classroom technology:

-- Telephone: +1 (312) 362-8856
+• Telephone: +1 (312) 362-7251

 Teaching Commons